-The school consists of one main building and a small additional building referred to as 'The Kitchen'.
-The main building has had the majority of space divided up into 3 main classroom spaces and three shared areas.
-There is a large sunken area referred to as 'The Hub', which is an open space with a resource/library area.
-This space is often used for drama and dance as well as an area that the whole school can come together in for assembly or other whole school gatherings.
-We have 'The Studio', for Visual and Creative Arts as well as being additional class space if needed, we have also recently built a Music Room which is a space for music practice and rehearsals as well as a teaching and learning space.
+The school consists of one main building and a small additional building (the kitchen/OSHC room).
+The main building has 3 closed classroom spaces (currently used as a visual arts room - The Studio, Library/wellbeing room - The Pod and Intervention room - The Lab) and three double open spaces used as classrooms.
+We utilise flexible furniture where possible to ensure spaces can be used in a range of ways for incursions, drama, dance and assemblies or other whole school gatherings.

+We have a Music Room which used for music lessons as well as a teaching and learning space.
 'The Den' is a small space used to run support programs by the School Services Officers (SSO's).
 The building also contains the staff room, teachers prep area, Principals office, administration areas, and staff and student toilets.

-The Kitchen and Lab are used by OSHC before and after school, the kitchen is also where breakfast club is held and often used for meetings, class cooking and Playgroup.
+The Kitchen and Lab are used by OSHC, the kitchen is also where breakfast club is held and often used for meetings, class cooking and Playgroup.

-The grounds include a basketball court, large sandpit area with a water feature, swings, monkey bars, artificial lawn area, creative play area and recently some updates have included a fort, 2 slides, a creek and a fire pit.
+The grounds include a basketball court, large sandpit area with a water feature, swings, monkey bars, artificial lawn area, creative play area, a fort, 2 slides, a play creek and a fire pit.
 There is also a nature play area referred to as 'The Forest'.
-Class kitchen gardens are located behind The Kitchen.
+We have a well established kitchen garden area.